mattcling/Cs-180-Team-Project/README2.md

 # Additional info for Phase 2:

+This branch has a similar idea to the first branch the main branch but i made a large number of changes to support hashmaps as a data storage method.

+i then also recreated a few classes with conditions to confirm things will work the way we hope

 Phase 2 consists of building the communication functionality of your team's social media platform.
 The core requirements for this phase are as follows: